Kernix13/tower/README.md

 4. 📌 ✅ Site looks way better but still needs tweaks to the styling and content here and there
 5. 📌 Console Error:

-- 📌 1 for `Uncaught ReferenceError: wp is not defined` in customizer.php - I assume in reference to the prefix `$wp_` - do I need to replace with my textdomain?
+- 📌 1 for `Uncaught ReferenceError: wp is not defined` in customizer.php - I assume in reference to the prefix `$wp_` - do I need to replace it with my textdomain?

 7. 📌 ONGOING Update repo theme with the theme here and push to live site